Annual Report Summary 2023/24

 Greater Manchester historically has poor cancer outcomes, death rates are around 10% higher than the UK average.
 Contributing factors include higher levels of obesity, smoking, and socio-economic challenges, as well as lower uptake of national cancer screening programmes compared to other areas.

 Talking about cancer isn’t always easy.
 That’s why it’s so important to engage with communities in ways that are welcoming and inclusive.
-This approach helps to ensure that people shape our cancer research.
+This approach helps to helps to ensure that people shape cancer research at the NIHR Manchester BRC and the NIHR Manchester Clinical Research Facility (CRF) and creates positive changes for people.

 Vocal, in partnership with Manchester BRC and Manchester CRF, Healthy Me, Healthy Communities, the LGBT Foundation and people affected by cancer, co-created Cancer & Us: Community Conversations.